 Companies making iOS apps are usually aware of Apple’s policy of providing app users with the In-App Purchase option.
-Instead what the firm did was to do what Spotify did; removing the payment feature in the app and replacing it with a web page where they can avail the payment feature.
+Instead what the firm did was do what Spotify did; remove the payment feature in the app and replace it with a web page where they can avail of the payment feature.

 Apple did not like this.
 They kept rejecting these builds that the company provided them and the reasons were vague.